-Chris stepped into a small office on the 4th floor of a newly constructed yet nearly abandoned building.
-Surrounded by white, unadorned walls, bathed in bright, synthetic lights, she loosened her tie and wondered if the setting was appropriate for seedy transactions.
+Chris stepped into a small office on the 4th floor of a newly constructed yet nearly abandoned building on the edge of the city.
+Surrounded by white, unadorned walls, bathed in bright, synthetic lights, she loosened her navy silk tie and wondered if the setting was appropriate for seedy transactions.
 The plump mulatto sitting behind a bulky brown desk, phone seemingly glued to his ear and hand, didn't wear a feathered hat, nor was there a cane in sight, much to Christabel's disappointment.
 The shave-headed pimp acknowledged his clients with a smile but his eyes were hidden behind dark gold-rimmed sunglasses.
 Chris remained standing, staring a little at the stranger's gold velvet jogging suit, while Al sat himself before the corpulent fellow jabbering across the desk.
 When his conversation ended, the pimp snapped his clam shell mobile shut, shoved it in his pocket, and stood, arm outstretched.
 Al shook his hand warmly.
 Turning to Chris, the pimp exclaimed, "Boy, do I have takers for you!"
 Chris looked down at Al waiting for an explanation, but Al did not turn around to give her any clue as to just what he'd divulged to this merchant of flesh.
 The man behind the desk sat and leaned back on his chair, rocking as he tugged his chin scruff.

 "Three of my girls are up for the "'lezzie job'," he elaborated.